OdysseasKr/TSExt/README.md

 - Redesigned the plate to allow for switch mounting
 - Added some extra space on the top of the keyboard to house all the electronics
 - Added an Fn key
+- Added a rotary encoder on the left side

 Some models are adaptation from this [design on Thingiverse](https://www.thingiverse.com/thing:3027838) made by [Adam Coddington](https://www.thingiverse.com/coddingtonbear).